 DevOps Engineer with AWS experience urgently required by leading eCommerce company based in Central London.

-You will be joining a small DevOps team but will be embedded into the Development Team.
+You will be joining a small DevOps team but will be embedded in the Development Team.
 The Development Team deploy apps to both local infrastructure and cloud providers and there is a project in the pipeline to work on a private cloud system.

 Day to day you will be supporting the development team in deploying new code and systems securely and quickly.
 You’ll spec, build and deploy new physical and virtual machines, action change requests and help troubleshoot issues.
 There will be daily opportunities for you to innovate in how they approach their development and influence the development direction of their world-class suite of products.